C-H-Chien/Homotopy-Continuation-Tracker-on-GPU/README.md

 ## How to use GPU-HC to solve a new polynomial problem
 There are two example problems provided in this repository: 5-point relative pose problem in (i) geometric and (ii) algebraic forms.
 Their polynomials can be generated from either the Julia script or the MATLAB script under ``problem-data-generation/`` <br />
 - **Step 1.
-Create the polynomial system:** Formulate your polynomial system as the one in ``auto-data-gen-tools/sys_5pt_rel_pos_geo_form_quat.m``.
+Create the polynomial system:** Formulate your _explicit_ polynomial system as the one in ``auto-data-gen-tools/sys_5pt_rel_pos_geo_form_quat.m`` where ``p`` is the system parameters and ``x`` are the unknowns.
 - **Step 2.
 Generate start parameters and solutions:** Create a Julia script which perfoms a Monodromy solver that finds the solutions of a start system.
 Examples of a Julia script can be found under ``problem-data-generation/``, e.g., for 5-point relative pose estimation of geometric form, its Julia script is ``Julia_Monodromy_Solver_Examples/5-Point-Relative-Pose-Geometric-Form.jl``.
-A Julia monodromy solver script for the 3-view triangulation problem is also provided if you explicitly have the polynomial system.
 <br />
 (To be updated...) <br />

+## Limitations
+Several limitations of the GPU-HC solver: <br />
+(1) The system size must not exceed 32x32. <br />
+(2) GPU-HC is unable to solve an over-determined system.
+One possible way to tackle this is to choose only partial polynomials to make the system well-determined.
+This might not guarantee to find the solution of interest, but sometimes it works. <br />
+(3) There is no _generic_ (e.g., circular arc) gamma trick applied in the solver.
+This will however be introduced in the future.